The Children's Hospital: Here's when the next episode is on BBC Scotland

 The second series of a behind-the-scenes look at Aberdeen’s children’s hospital continues on the BBC tonight.

-Narrated by David Tennant, the show offers a rare look inside Royal Aberdeen Children’s Hospital with this week’s episode featuring a teenager who suffered a suspected broken femur after crashing a quad bike into a barbed wire fence.
+Narrated by David Tennant, the show offers a rare look inside Royal Aberdeen Children’s Hospital with this week’s episode featuring five-year-old Lexie getting ready for major surgery, a patient with Chron’s disease traveling from Orkney and 10-year-old Abigail battling her fear of the dentist.

 ‼️ NEW SERIES ‼️ With even greater behind-the-scenes access, series 2 of #TheChildrensHospital, the insightful and…